 There are lots of different ways you could conduct market research and collect customer data, but you don’t have to limit yourself to just one research method.
-Four common research techniques include surveys, interviews, focus groups, and customer observation.
+Four common types of market research techniques include surveys, interviews, focus groups, and customer observation.

 1. Surveys: the most commonly used

 Surveys are a form of qualitative research that ask respondents a short series of open- or closed-ended questions, which can be delivered as an on-screen questionnaire or via email.
 When we asked 2,000 Customer Experience (CX) professionals about their company’s approach to research, surveys proved to be the most commonly used market research technique.

 What makes online surveys so popular?